kebno/prac/000/README.md

-# 000 - argparse and twisted
+# 000 - argparse and async

 Use argparse to create a command-line tool and then connect it to something.